Can I Deduct Alimony Payments From My Taxes?

 How Will the Tax Law Change Affect Alimony?

-The tax break the alimony-paying spouse earned was thought to have motivated the alimony payor to agree to an amount thought fairer by the receiving spouse.
+The tax break the alimony-paying spouse earned may motivate the alimony payor to agree to an amount considered fairer by the receiving spouse.
 The loss of the tax savings from this deduction will result in lower alimony awards because there will be less money, or income, in play.
 For example:

-- If the higher-earning spouse is taxed at 33 percent and pays $30,000 in annual alimony, the deduction amounts to approximately $9,900 in tax savings to the payor
+- If the higher-earning taxpayer’s tax bracket is 33 percent and they pay $30,000 in annual alimony, the deduction amounts to approximately $9,900 in tax savings to the payor.

-After 2019, that $5,400 in tax savings is gone.
-Courts have long factored these tax savings into their analysis.
+Family courts have long factored these tax savings into their analysis.
 Without the tax savings, the higher-earning spouse will press for a lower amount of alimony.
-Although the recipient spouse will no longer be taxed on their alimony award, they may still receive a significantly smaller award.
-Courts will likely modify their future awards from established precedent with this change in law.
+Although the recipient spouse will no longer pay taxes on their alimony award, they may receive a smaller award.
+Courts will likely modify their future awards in divorce decrees with this change in law.

 Are There Other Concerns?

 Those already divorced and paying alimony are not affected.
 However, there is a potential concern for spouses who included the deduction in their already-signed prenuptial agreement.
-Those terms may now be invalid and need to be reworked and re-agreed to, causing concern for currently happily married couples.
+Those terms may now be invalid.

 It is difficult to predict all the tax changes that will occur until courts begin deciding cases under the new law sometime in 2019.
-However, there could be other potential concerns with the loss of this deduction, especially for the payor spouse, including:
+However, there could be other concerns with the loss of this deduction, especially for the payor spouse.

-- Will the loss of this deduction push the payor spouse into a higher tax bracket?
+- Will the loss of this alimony tax deduction push the alimony payer into a higher tax bracket?

-- Will the loss of this deduction require the payor spouse pay an increased amount of child support as well?
+- Will the loss of this deduction require the payor spouse to pay an increased amount of child support payments as well?

 - Will this change increase the amount the payor spouse contributes to child medical expenses and child care expenses?